m-audio91/SubzBor/README.md

 3. open the project (subzbor.lpi) in Lazarus and go to `project > project options > compiler options > paths > Other unit files` to add *CommonUtils* and *CodecUtils* folders to your unit search paths.
 4. compile and run.
 5. issues? please report [here](https://github.com/m-audio91/SubzBor/issues)
+you also need to copy "Tools" folder from the latest SubzBor release next to your newly compiled executable. otherwise you can't split subtitles.
 note: never compiled nor tested on MacOS. but you can help development for this platform too.